IntersectMBO/plutus/plutus-core/changelog.d/20230319_184206_unsafeFixIO_symbols.md

 ### Changed

-- Allow PLC names quoted in backticks.
+- The PLC, UPLC, and PIR parsers accept names quoted in backticks.
 Quoted names may have symbolic characters.